harshit-120299/Quiz_Games/README.md

 1. Just clone this directory
 2. Install Android Studio if you don't have already
-3. Go to app -> build.gradle
+3. Unzip the downloaded zipped directory Goto app -> build.gradle
 4. The App is ready, just make your own customizations
 5. Happy learning!!